mein-lee/jekflix-template/category/diet.md

 ---
 layout: category
-title: Diet
+title: Projects
 slug: diet
-description: A category for diet related posts.
+description: From Data Visualizations to building a 2D tile-based world...
+Read about it all here
 ---